thanhtrunghuynh93/fastFedUL/README.md

 # Fast-FedUL
-Repo for 'Distillation-free federated unlearning with provable robustness'
+Repo for 'Federated Unlearning with Provable Skew Resilience: A Training-Free Approach'

 ## QuickStart